eonx-com/easy-monorepo/packages/EasyErrorHandler/docs/usage.md

 # Usage

+The EasyErrorHandler package seamlessly integrates with your favourite framework.
+Once the package has been installed and enabled, all exceptions handled by your framework will use the EasyErrorHandler package to generate error responses and reports.

+## Using explicitly

-When using this package with your favourite framework, `\EonX\EasyErrorHandler\Interfaces\ErrorHandlerInterface` is registered as a service, so you can use dependency injection to use it within your application.
+You can also use the package to explicitly report an exception at any point in your application.
+Since `\EonX\EasyErrorHandler\Interfaces\ErrorHandlerInterface` is registered as a service in your framework, you can use dependency injection to use it within your application.
 For example:

 ```php
 // src/Service/MyService.php